Variable−Strength Conditional Preferences for Ranking Objects in Ontologies

 Thomas Lukasiewicz and Jörg Schellhase

 We introduce conditional preference bases as a means for ranking objects in ontologies.
-Conditional preference bases consist of a description logic knowledge base and a finite set of conditional preferences, which are statements of the form "generally, in the context φ, property α is preferred over property ¬α with strength s".
-They are inspired by variable-strength defaults in conditional knowledge bases.
-We define the notion of consistency for conditional preference bases, and we show how consistent conditional preference bases can be used for ranking objects in ontologies, where every object represents essentially a set of individuals that are sharing the same ranking-relevant properties.
-More concretely, we define two object rankings, denoted κ^sum and κ^lex, which evaluate the strengths of conditional preferences in an additive and a lexicographic way, respectively.
-Furthermore, we provide algorithms for the main computational tasks for ranking objects under conditional preference bases, we analyze the complexity of these tasks, and we delineate a tractable special case.
-To give evidence of the usefulness of this approach in practice, we describe two applications in the areas of product and literature search, where it allows especially for a flexible user-defined ranking of the query results reflecting personal preferences.
+Conditional preference bases consist of a description logic knowledge base and a finite set of variable-strength conditional preferences.
+They are inspired by Goldszmidt and Pearl's approach to default reasoning from conditional knowledge bases in System Z+.
+We define a notion of consistency for conditional preference bases, and show how consistent conditional preference bases can be used for ranking objects in ontologies.
+We also provide algorithms for computing the rankings.
+To give evidence of the usefulness of this approach in practice, we describe an application in the area of literature search.